OurBoard of Directors

 Caroline Mulroney Lapham joined the Board of Directors at SickKids Foundation in June 2013.

-Ms. Mulroney Lapham is Vice President of corporate development for Wellington Financial LP.
-She is also the co-founder and president of the Shoebox Project for Shelters, a charitable organization based in Toronto with local chapters across Canada.
-Ms. Mulroney Lapham is a graduate of Harvard College and the New York University School of Law.
-She is currently a member of the board of directors of the National Theatre School of Canada.
+Ms. Mulroney is the Vice President of BloombergSen Inc., a Toronto-based investment counseling firm.
+She is also the co-founder of the Shoebox Project for Shelters, a charitable organization with local chapters across Canada.
+Ms. Mulroney is a graduate of Harvard College and the New York University School of Law.
+She is currently a member of the board of directors of the Windsor Detroit Bridge Authority and a Governor of the National Theatre School of Canada.

 Richard Nesbitt joined the Board of Directors at SickKids Foundation in June 2013.